actionhero/actionhero/site/source/includes/docs/ops/production_notes.md

 - Be sure to change `api.config.general.serverToken` to something unique for your application
 - Turn off [developer mode](/docs/#development-mode) in production.
+- Use `api.config.general.filteredParams` to hide sensitive information from the logs.
+You probably don't want to log out `password`, `credit_card`, and other things of that nature.

 ### Topology